asrivathsan/IntegraTax/index.md

 **IntegraTax** is a user-friendly software for clustering DNA sequences and an interactive workspace with dendrograms to support species delimitation and taxonomic research.

 IntegraTax separates hierarchical cluster generation from taxonomic interpretation.
 Clustering hierarchies and distance information are generated once and preserved, while taxonomic decisions are made, revised, and recorded in a browser based workspace.
-This design supports iterative integrative taxonomy without fixing outcomes prematurely.
-Revisions that occur interactively are stored with the project itself.
+The architecture of IntegraTax treats taxonomic interpretation as an ongoing interaction with the preserved hierarchy and its properties, rather than as a downstream step based on derived summaries.
+This supports iterative integrative taxonomy without fixing outcomes prematurely.

 ## Get Started